The Relationship Needs Circle: A Way to Understand and Improve Bad Relationship Behavior

 - Acceptance

 When these needs go unmet, they increase certain emotions.
 Initially, they trigger what we call primary emotions, such as fear, shame, hurt, disappointment, and loneliness.
 These emotions are deep and often go unrecognized.
 They are more vulnerable emotions that are more difficult to talk about.
 We tend to either be unaware of these emotions or ignore them altogether.
 One reason we ignore these deeper emotions is that they trigger more reactive emotions that are much easier to identify.
 These are called secondary emotions.
 The most common secondary emotions that I have seen in family relationships are anger and anxiety.
 These emotions lead directly to the bad relationship behaviors we mentioned above.
 The Relationship Needs Circle can help us visualize this process.
-Here is a little video to help explain The Relationship Needs Circle:
+Here is a little video to help explain the Relationship Needs Circle:

-Here is The Relationship Need Circle in a single image:
+Here is the Relationship Need Circle in a single image:

 A Disclaimer on Needs